A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Discussion

 \subsubsection{Internal Validity}

 A potential internal threat to our results is constituted by the labelling strategy utilised to code the courses according to the predefined KA.
-To mitigate this threat, we relied on a crowdsourcing strategy by involving educators of all universities to tag their own courses (see Phase 4 of our research method in Section~\ref{sec:research_method}).
+To mitigate this threat, we relied on a crowdsourcing strategy by involving educators of all universities to tag their own courses (see Phase 4 of our research method in Section~\ref{sec:research_process}).
 The final tags resulting from the homogenisation strategy (Phase 5) were then revised again by the original annotators, in order to further mitigate internal threats arising from the homogenisation process.
+The tagging reached \textit{substantial} agreement $\kappa=0.718$, although we acknowledge that a higher degree of agreement would be desirable.

 In order to mitigate potential threats related to the data analysis, only simple summary statistics are utilised to present the results, while reporting as much as possible the raw data on which our results are based (e.g., the number of courses considering a specific KA).